Mary Odette

-Marie Odette Goimbault (10 August 1901 – 26 March 1987), known professionally as Mary Odette, was a French-born film actress.
+Marie Odette Goimbault (10 August 1901 – 26 March 1987), known professionally as Mary Odette, was a French-born silent-screen actress.

 Odette starred in a number of films made by Astra Films.
-After the slump of 1924 dramatically reduced the number of British films being made, she appeared in several Continental European productions.
+After the slump of 1924 dramatically reduced the number of British films being made, she appeared in several continental European productions.
 She retired from films in 1928, shortly before the arrival of sound films in Britain.